TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

 What does Viumbe do with your personally identifiable information?
 Viumbe may use your personally identifiable information for the following purposes :
-? to enable you to use the Service and to provide you with the services on the Service.
+• to enable you to use the Service and to provide you with the services on the Service.
-? to improve and customize your experience as well as the experience of other users on the Service.
+• to improve and customize your experience as well as the experience of other users on the Service.
-? to develop new services on the Service;
+• to develop new services on the Service;
-? to provide you with support, handle complaints and collect fees;
+• to provide you with support, handle complaints and collect fees;
-? to send you updates, notices and announcements.
+• to send you updates, notices and announcements.
-? to provide you with information related to the Service;
+• to provide you with information related to the Service;
-? to provide you with further marketing and advertising material, subject to your prior indication of consent on the Service.
-At any time you may opt out of the Service's mailing lists, by changing your preferences in your Service?s personal account.
+• to provide you with further marketing and advertising material, subject to your prior indication of consent on the Service.
+At any time you may opt out of the Service's mailing lists, by changing your preferences in your Service’s personal account.
-? to conduct surveys and questionnaires.
+• to conduct surveys and questionnaires.
-? to post your Content on the Service and to facilitate communication between you and the Service and other users;
+• to post your Content on the Service and to facilitate communication between you and the Service and other users;
-? to enforce the Terms of Service.
+• to enforce the Terms of Service.
-? to contact you as and when Viumbe believes it to be necessary;
+• to contact you as and when Viumbe believes it to be necessary;
-? to comply with any applicable law and assist law enforcement agencies under any applicable law, when Viumbe has a good faith belief that Viumbe?s cooperation with the law enforcement agencies is legally mandated or meets the applicable legal standards.
+• to comply with any applicable law and assist law enforcement agencies under any applicable law, when Viumbe has a good faith belief that Viumbe’s cooperation with the law enforcement agencies is legally mandated or meets the applicable legal standards.
-? to prevent fraud, misappropriation, infringements, identity theft and other illegal activities and misuse of the Service.
+• to prevent fraud, misappropriation, infringements, identity theft and other illegal activities and misuse of the Service.
-? to take any action in any case of dispute, or legal proceeding of any kind between you and the Service, or between you and other users or third parties with respect to, or in relation with the Service.
+• to take any action in any case of dispute, or legal proceeding of any kind between you and the Service, or between you and other users or third parties with respect to, or in relation with the Service.

 Important notice about children's privacy The Service is not intended for use by persons under the age of 13.
 If you are not 13 years old or older, then you will not use the Service or any of the services therein and must not provide any of your personal details.

 Viumbe strongly encourages parents to monitor their children's use of the Web.
-Viumbe will delete a child?s personally identifiable information if a parent so requests by sending an e-mail to contact@Viumbe.com.
+Viumbe will delete a child’s personally identifiable information if a parent so requests by sending an e-mail to contact@Viumbe.com.
 If Viumbe learns that a child under the age of 13 years has provided personally identifiable information to the Service without verifiable parental consent, Viumbe will use commercially reasonable efforts to delete such information from Viumbe databases.

 Provisions relevant to Non U.S. users Viumbe operates the Service and processes personal information on computer servers located in the United States.
 Viumbe may process and store personal information on computer servers located in other jurisdictions, for back-up, redundancy and other purposes that Viumbe deems necessary to the operation of the Service.
 You provide your explicit consent to the transfer of your personal information to the United States and other jurisdictions as described above and acknowledge that the laws concerning processing and storing personal information in those jurisdictions may differ from the laws of your home country.